rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 messages not being evenly distributed between the various queues.
 If the routing key is a pseudo-random session ID or such, then good results should follow.

+## Routing on a header

+Under most circumstances the routing key is a good choice for something to hash.
+However, in some cases you need to use the routing key for some other purpose (for example with more complex routing involving exchange to exchange bindings).
+In this case you an configure the consistent hash exchange to route based on a named header instead.
+To do this, declare the exchange with a string argument called "hash-header" naming the header to be used.
+For example using the Erlang client as above:

+    amqp_channel:call(
+      Chan, #'exchange.declare' {
+              exchange  = <<"e">>,
+              type      = <<"x-consistent-hash">>,
+              arguments = [{<<"hash-header">>, longstr, <<"hash-me">>}]
+            }).

 Any comments or feedback welcome, to the [rabbitmq-discuss mailing list](https://lists.rabbitmq.com/cgi-bin/mailman/listinfo/rabbitmq-discuss)